-After a while I packed up everything and left, heading back to the starport and dropping everything off back aboard the Grayswandir.
+After a while I packed up and left, heading back to the starport and the Grayswandir.
 Then I pinged the entire crew, telling them to get ready to leave and asking them to meet me at the Garan again.
 Finally, I had the remaining trade goods transferred from the warehouse to the ship, told the owners of the various general cargoes to go ahead and load them as well, and pinged the passengers to let them know we would be leaving the next day and invited them on board after local noon.

 Once that was done I headed for the Garan.
 I thought I would be the first person there, but Jami was sitting at the bar, wearing what looked like the same outfit as the day before.
 She jumped up and ran over to me.

 “Heya Captain!” she said, throwing me a sloppy salute.
 “We ready to head out?”

 I nodded.
 “Close.
 We’ve got a full load.
 Cargobots should be at the ship at 1000 tomorrow.
 Planning on hitting vacuum around 1800 and jumpspace by midnight.”

 She nodded in return.
 “Sounds good!
 I’ll be happy to get out of here.”
 She looked around.
 “Anyone else here yet?”

 I looked around then shook my head.
 “It’s early still.
 Let’s grab a table.”

 We wound up at almost the same table as the other night.
 We had just grabbed our beers when Do’rex and Varan came in, saw us and walked over.
 Varan was wearing his full jumpsuit and jacket while Do’rex just had the jacket on over street clothes.